Dr Alexandros Stratakos

 CRIB Seminar Series:

-I co-lead and organise the Center for Research in Biosciences' research seminar series (CRIB seminar series; >22 Research seminars per year hosting researchers from all over the world).
+I co-led and organised the Center for Research in Biosciences' research seminar series (CRIB seminar series; >22 Research seminars per year hosting researchers from all over the world).

 Accepting PhD Students: